Dorcas-BD/smart-contracts/snowflake/contracts/snowflake.md

 ### ```removeResolver``` function
+This function should be ```_removeResolver``` not ```removeResolver```.
+This function is the logic use to remove new resolvers.
+This is a private function that take the EIN, resolver address as a parameters and also check if the EIN and resolver address does not exist in the identityRegistry before adding the resolver and the resolver are remove to the array.

 ### ```triggerRecoveryAddressChangeFor``` function
+This function triggers EIN recovery from the current recovery account and then change the recovery address

 ### ```receiveApproval``` function
+This function allow contract to receive HYDRO tokens.
+It requires the msg.sender to be the HYDRO token smart contract and depositing it to an EIN.
+If the length of _bytes is <=32 then user can transer the token but if <32 thenyou have to deposit some token by calling the ```SnowflakesDeposit``` event.
+If its >32 then the ```SnowflakesInterface``` interface can be use to call both the transfer and the withdrawal event, ```SnowflakeTransferToVia``` event and ```SnowflakeWithdrawToVia``` event respectively.

 ### ```transferSnowflakeBalance``` function
+This function is to transfer snowflake balance from one snowflake holder to another

 ### ```withdrawSnowflakeBalance``` function
+This function is to withdraw Snowflake balance to an external address.

 ### ```transferSnowflakeBalanceFrom``` function
+This functions allows resolvers to transfer allowance amounts to other snowflakes.

 ### ```withdrawSnowflakeBalanceFrom``` function
+This function allows resolvers to withdraw allowance amounts to other snowflakes.

 ### ```transferSnowflakeBalanceFromVia``` function
+This function allows resolvers to send withdrawal amounts to arbitrary smart contracts 'to' identities.

 ### ```withdrawSnowflakeBalanceFromVia``` function
+This function allows resolvers to send withdrawal amounts 'to' addresses via arbitrary smart contract

 ### ``` _transfer``` function
 ### ```_withdraw``` function
 ### ```handleAllowance``` function
 ### ```allowAndCall``` function
+Ths function allowAndCall from msg.sender
 ### ```allowAndCallDelegated``` function
 ### ```validateAllowAndCallDelegatedSignature``` function
 ### ```allowAndCall``` function